jazzband/jsonmodels/README.rst

 .. image:: https://pypip.in/d/jsonmodels/badge.png
     :target: https://crate.io/packages/jsonmodels?version=latest

-Models to make easier to deal with structures that are converted to, or read from JSON.
+`jsonmodels` is library to make it easier for you to deal with structures that are converted to, or read from JSON.

 * Free software: BSD license
 * Documentation: http://jsonmodels.rtfd.org